latkali/latkali/README.md

 ## Hi, I'm latkali (or l)
 I'm a web developer based in Wisconsin.
+I'm a...
 - Free software enthusiast
 - Domain collector
 - Tech nerd
+Not sure how often I'll use this, but if you want to contact me visit my site at <a href="https://latka.li" style="color: black;">latka.li</a>

 <!--
 **latkali/latkali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.